Siemens-Healthineers/K2s/README.md

 This variant is also the default, it offers very low memory consumption and efficiency.
 Memory usage starts at 4GB.
 <br>![Image](/doc/assets/VariantHost400.jpg)<br>

-2. **Multi VM Variant**: for each node one virtual machine is created, minimum we have one Windows and one Linux node.
-Memory usage here starts at 10GB.
+2. **Multi VM Variant**: For each node, a virtual machine is created, with a minimum configuration of one Windows node and one Linux node.
+The memory usage for each node starts at 10GB.
 <br>![Image](/doc/assets/VariantMultiVM400.jpg)<br>

-3. **Development Only Variant**: in this variant we don't create a K8s cluster, only the environment to be able to build and test Windows and Linux containers.
+3. **Development Only Variant**: In this variant, the focus is on setting up an environment solely for building and testing Windows and Linux containers without creating a K8s cluster.
 <br>![Image](/doc/assets/VariantDevOnly400.jpg)<br>

 In addition to offering a K8s cluster setup, the **K2s** solution also provides tools for building and testing Windows and Linux container (checkout the ```k2s image``` command options).